eflautt/ga-data-science/lessons/lesson-7/readme.md

 For squared error, we will:

-1. Calculate the difference between each target y and the model's predicted value y hat (this is how we determine the _residual_)
+1. Calculate the difference between each target y and the model's predicted value y-hat (this is how we determine the _residual_)
 2. Square each residual.
 3. Take the mean of the squared residual error.

 sklearn's metrics module includes a mean_squared_error function.
-Sklearn's metrics module will be home to evaluating the performance of majority of our models:
+Sklearn's metrics module will be the tool we use to evaluate performance for the majority of our models:

 ```python
 from sklearn import metrics